mohamedyd/awesome_resources/README.md

 * [A simple solution for monitoring ML systems](https://www.jeremyjordan.me/ml-monitoring/): This blog post aims to provide a simple, open-source solution for monitoring ML systems.

+* [Applied ML](https://github.com/eugeneyan/applied-ml#data-quality): A curated papers, articles, and blogs on data science & ML in production

 ## MLOps Courses